AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Related Work

-\textbf{Joint Video-Audio Generation} Recently, several works emerged that generate the audio and video modalities jointly.~\cite{discriminatorguidedcooperativediffusionjoint,versatilediffusiontransformermixture, cmmdcontrastivemultimodaldiffusion, languageguidedjointaudiovisualediting, sequentialcontrastiveaudiovisuallearning,visionaudiobeyondunified} MM-Diffusion~\cite{mmdiffusion} proposes a diffusion framework based on a Coupled U-Net for simultaneously denoising the audio and video streams.
+\textbf{Joint Video-Audio Generation} Several works emerged that generate the audio and video modalities jointly.~\cite{discriminatorguidedcooperativediffusionjoint,versatilediffusiontransformermixture, cmmdcontrastivemultimodaldiffusion, languageguidedjointaudiovisualediting, sequentialcontrastiveaudiovisuallearning,visionaudiobeyondunified} MM-Diffusion~\cite{mmdiffusion} proposes a diffusion framework based on a Coupled U-Net for simultaneously denoising the audio and video streams.
 Seeing-and-Hearing~\cite{seeingandhearing} employs ImageBind~\cite{imagebind} to establish alignment between modalities.
-AVDiT~\cite{avdit} introduces a multimodal DiT design and learns multiple conditional distributions over audio and video through a mixture of noise levels, which enables the framework to perform a range of tasks including joint audio-video generation, Video-to-Audio, and Audio-to-Video.
-Such approaches, however present lower Video-to-Audio performance than ad-hoc methods~\cite{foleycrafter,moviegen}, thus in this work, we focus on the conditional generation tasks.
+AVDiT~\cite{avdit} introduces a multimodal DiT design and learns multiple conditional distributions over audio and video through a mixture of noise levels, enabling V2A, A2V, and joint audio-video generation.
+Such approaches, however, present lower performance than conditional methods~\cite{foleycrafter,moviegen}.
+Additionally, they are trained from scratch on audio-video datasets.
+Since most large-scale audio and video datasets are curated around a single modality, the other modality may be missing, have insufficient quality, or unlabeled~\cite{chen2024panda70m, genau}, this limits the data scalability of such methods.
+Thus, in this work, we target cross-modal generation (\ie V2A and A2V) rather than joint audio-video generation.